 Step 1 - Offer

-To initiate a transaction to BUY a specific product FROM Enron.
-Click on the Bid Price for the product from the “All Quotes” page or the “Custom Quotes” page.
+To initiate a transaction to BUY a specific product from Enron.
+Click on the Bid Price for the product from the quotes area..

-This will display the transaction acceptance window.
+This will display the transaction submission window.

-If you do not have trading access to the Bid and Offer prices then you will see a warning message stating “ User Name does not have trade access to this product.
+If you do not have trading access to the Bid and Offer prices then you will see a warning message stating “ You do not have trade access to this product.

+If you only have read access to the price for the product then you will not be able to click on it to initiate a transaction.

+[Paul herring to ascertain if there will be a message or simply read only users will not be able to click on the prices.
+Agency will then need to put in the appropriate line for the above two sentences.]

-To find out to how to find the product you want and customize your view click on the Filtering screen element in the navigational content menu on the left or click on the link below
+To find out to how to find the product you want and customize your view click on the Filters screen element in the navigational content menu on the left or click on the link below

-Filtering (Hypertext Link)
+Filters (Hypertext Link)

-Click on the forward button to see what the next step is.
+Click on the forward button to see the next step.

-Trade Acceptance Screen
+Trade Submission Screen

 Area 1 & 2